lf-edge/ekuiper/docs/en_US/operation/install/overview.md

 ## Next steps

-- See [getting started](../../getting_started.md) for your first Kuiper experience.
+- See [getting started](../../getting_started.md) for your first eKuiper experience.
-- See [CLI tools](../../cli/overview.md) for usage of Kuiper CLI tools.
+- See [CLI tools](../../cli/overview.md) for usage of eKuiper CLI tools.